niespodd/browser-fingerprinting/README.md

 ## Support

 If you have problems with scraping specific website, write me a short email at `dniespodziany@gmail.com`.
 Let's have a quick tête-à-tête consultation via Skype 😊.
-I worked for quite some time with anti-bot detection WAFs and I am happy to help for a tip.

 Have I mentioned a ⭐ would be appreciated? :-)